 Factors for consideration:

 Habitat Heartland Ontario does not give homes away for free.
 Families must have a reliable source of income and demonstrate their ability to meet the obligations of homeownership plus any other debt obligations.
-All mortgages are fair market value and held by Habitat Heartland Ontario and have 0% interest and require no down-payment.
+All mortgages are fair market value and held by Habitat Heartland Ontario, maintaining affordability.

 Factors for consideration: